abbamediabanner

 It is critically important to remain in clear view of the big picture, when communicating positive change.

 Contrary to postmodern's moral relativity, there is nothing insensitive in peacefully explaining why you disagree with a philosophy people attach themselves to.
 The key to effective change, is describing an effective model to change toward.
-I used "A Better Time" in this article as the model to demonstrate where we have come, (albeit, we will likely not return to that pre-modern setting again).
-Political correctness should stop, and we should open our mouths.
-Silence is what got us into this mess to begin with.
-In speaking out, effective communication also includes publicly reasoning through the destructive postmodern ideal along with its roots, and ALWAYS offer the better anecdote.
+I used the Mayberry like town in "A Better Time" in this article as the model to demonstrate where we have come, (albeit, we will likely not return to that pre-modern setting again).
+Political correctness should stop, and we should open our mouths and our arms in love and understanding for one another.
+In reaching out, effective communication also includes publicly reasoning through the destructive postmodern dynamic -- along with its roots, --and always offer the better anecdote.

 Indiana Jones

 To cut through the jabberwocky, this reason/anecdote formula should be so thoroughly thought out, it's essence can be roped into a "truth" sound bite of 15 seconds or less.
-Why rehearse summaries into a sound bite?
-In a post modern society, the sound bite is the figurative crack in the closing doorway, which Indian Jones narrowly slips through.
+Why work a summary into a soundbyte?
+The soundbyte is the open door to a deeper discussion.
+In a post modern society, the soundbyte is the figurative crack in the closing doorway, which Indian Jones narrowly slips through.
 If we don't take the time to ignite ideas in the language our culture will understand, fickle post modern ears will close quickly.

 For centuries, the reason/anecdote method has been effective in changing lives toward a better way not only in faith-based circles, but in the public arena of ideas as well.
-Freedom of speech or not, God has always opened avenues to spread love and truth.
-(Yes, I also believe in openly defending many freedoms in this country, which are swiftly being usurped in the name of a secular/Postmodern ideology.)
+Freedom of speech or not, a loving heart goes much farther to tear down the walls at hand.

-That being said, there is something very wrong, in being prejudice against individuals themselves, of whom are postmodernists.
-We don't know why each person has chosen their beliefs.
+That being said, there is something very wrong, in holding a prejudice against individual postmodernists.
+We don't know why each person is on the road they are on.
 Take for example, the guy above wading in the polluted waters at Woodstock.
 We now know by historical interviews, that many following antics like his, were motivated by peer pressure, loneliness, rebellion, drugs, and/or a need to sensitize their lives.
 Gatherings of people who "party" like this, rerun over and over throughout history.
 We've all sinned, or have had the sins of others affect us.
-As a result, we all fall short of our Maker's glory.
-If you want to get in the revolt against post-modernism on a one-to-one level, the "revolt" needs to be reconsidered as "a ministry".
+As a result, we all fall short of our maker's glory.
 For interpersonal success of this mission, individuals must be approached with understanding and reasonable persuasion in God's love.
+This means we each have to be teachable by those we listen to.

-It is society's lack of understanding of these Postmodern individuals' much deeper needs, all of which drive them to their self-medicating agenda's to begin with.
-Arguing or dogmatic rhetoric with Post-modernists will only confirm their view of "war mongering people of God".
-Do we need to play into this observation?
-Do we need to become flaccid?
-No, on both.
+It is society's lack of understanding of these Postmodern individuals' much deeper needs, all of which drive them to self-medicating agendas to begin with.
+Arguing or dogmatic rhetoric with Post-modernists will only drive them further into isolation.

 ...a simple plan for change...

-Here are some preparation tips for ministry to post moderns:
+Here are some preparation tips for reaching those hurt by postmodernism.

-1) PRAY: Pray God's light would bear fruit in you, and it would be noticed.
+1) STUDY AND PRAY: Some of the finest world leaders from all religions study well and pray.
+They use their insights to build bridges between people.
+Study and pray that God would bear fruit in you, and it would be noticed.
 Pray you would be spiritually sensitive to the right time -- when the person of interest would be most receptive to hearing your heart.

 B) Turbulent or unavailable family history.

 3) SHARE: Be a friend.
-One thing in favor of Postmodern taste , is that they LOVE stories!
+One thing in favor of all people is: we LOVE stories!
 Gravitate to your personal stories.
 Make them concise, allowing for conversational interaction.
-Remember postmoderns like many stances going on with you, circumstances which might magnify a very large God to someone else.
-You just might plant or water a previous seed of encouragement for that person to let God do something life-changing for them.
+Remember postmoderns appreciate many stances going on with you.
+You just might plant or water a previous seed of encouragement leading that person to discover their role among others.

 4) BE SPECIFIC: This step people shy away from for fear of rejection.
-The step still needs to be attempted, and only at the right time, after a relationship is built.
-I have found that time happens in my encounters, when I hear the other person sharing their emptiness.
+Try anyway, but only at the right time, after a relationship is built.
+Sometimes, that time is when your friend is sharing their emptiness.
 At that time begin comparing the big picture versus the fragmented view of postmodernism:

-A) God loves us: Despite what the postmodern world says, the Bible says, we matter to God.
+A) God loves us: Despite what the postmodern world says, we matter to God.
 We were created for eternal communion with Him, not a religion.

-B) His Purpose: We each have a supernatural purpose given by God, which outshines the daily grind and the entertainment in between.
+B) His Purpose: We each have a supernatural purpose, which outshines the daily grind and the entertainment in between.

 D) Community: We need each other!
 We desperately need community, where sacrifice is made out of love for one another.
 Where deliberate acts of kindness are made, not random.